z3l4w5/tintin-space/content/docs/part1/chapter8/8/_index.md

 Hugo mounts all modules in the /themes folder by default.
 The AcmeSupport repository consists of CSS template files.
 Therefore, we need to manually override the default location where this dependency is mounted.
 Hugo allows us to specify mount points in the source as well as the target repository.

 The AcmeSupport repository is not a Hugo module; there is no go.mod file in it.
 Still, we can import it successfully.
-To specify its mount points, we can go in to the con- figuration of the integrating repository (the AcmeTheme codebase) and specify the mount points in the module section as the following listing shows.
+To specify its mount points, we can go in to the configuration of the integrating repository (the AcmeTheme codebase) and specify the mount points in the module section as the following listing shows.
 We will mount the assets folder (the source name can be anything) to the assets folder (the destination name, needs to be assets) in the theme repository.

 {{< details title="Listing 8.7 Mounting the AcmeSupport repository (AcmeTheme/config.yaml)" open=true >}}
 ```yaml